harrisj/harrisj.github.io/_posts/personal/2021-12-09-bad-metrics.md

 category: personal
 permalink: /personal/bad-metrics.html
 published: true
-summary: The text of an internal talk I gave at Nava PBC on how the misuse of metrics can make things worse than not having metrics at all.
+description: The text of an internal talk I gave at Nava PBC on how the misuse of metrics can make things worse than not having metrics at all.
+image: /static/images/writing/bad-metrics/bad-metrics.001.jpg
 ---

 <div class="row">